-Low cost gas grills are the instrument of choice for most residential outdoor cooks, so we're always on the lookout for models that deliver a lot of bang for the buck.
+Low cost gas grills are the instrument of choice for most residential outdoor cooks, so we’re always on the lookout for models that deliver a lot of bang for the buck.
 They are rare because you usually get what you pay for.
 And apart from their Akorn Kamado, we have not been fans of Char-Griller products.
-However, Grillin' Pro's exceptional performance for a gas grill under $200 was a welcome surprise.
+However, Grillin’ Pro’s exceptional performance for a gas grill in this low price range was a welcome surprise.
 You can work around the extra effort needed to set up low and moderate cooking zones.
-And you won't need to do a thing to enjoy Grillin' Pro's pure power.
-Shoppers with realistic expectations looking for a gas grill in this price range would do well to consider Grillin' Pro.
-It's not built to last, but it will out sear any comparably priced gasser we know of.
+And you won’t need to do a thing to enjoy Grillin’ Pro’s pure power.
+Shoppers with realistic expectations looking for a gas grill in this price range would do well to consider Grillin’ Pro.
+It’s not built to last, but it will out sear any comparably priced gasser we know of.

 The grill body (lid and bottom half) and stainless steel burners are warrantied for five years.
 All remaining parts have a one year warranty.

 We thank Char-Griller for providing a Grillin’ Pro for our tests.

 Where to buy (buying from this supplier supports this website):